-Provident and its staff do not respond to subpoenas.
-Our role is to provide counseling and support for our clients and their families.
+The role of Provident staff is to provide behavioral health treatment and support for our clients and their families.
 It is not our role to go to court, to be an expert witness, or to make custodial or other legal decisions on behalf of our clients.
 In the event that a Provident employee is subpoenaed by a judge regarding your treatment, you will be responsible for all fees incurred, including but not limited to: time reviewing and compiling your medical records, time spent writing reports or treatment summaries, travel time to and from court, and time spent waiting in court and on the stand.
 The fee for services provided in response to subpoenas is \$150.00 per hour and must be paid out of pocket by the client, client's parent or guardian, or legal counsel.
-As always, we are happy to provide any documentation regarding your treatment in writing once you have signed a Release of Information allowing us to do so.
+As always, we are happy to provide any documentation regarding your treatment in writing once you have signed a Release of Information allowing us to do